halhen/blog/content/post/2020-09-05-trying-julia.md

 ```

-This turns out to be fast enough to be quite usable!
+This turns out to be fast enough to use!
 With 5x800x800 = slightly more than 3 million iterations per image, the image updates at something like 10 fps on my i5/no-GPU laptop.
-I don't have an equivalent benchmark from R at hand, most importantly since I don't know of a convenient real-time rendering library.
+I don't have an equivalent benchmark from R at hand, mostly since I don't know of a convenient real-time rendering library.
 Compared to my previous experiments in {shiny} on top of Rcpp generated data, I'd guess that this is roughly an order of a magnitude faster.
 But then again, I would be comparing native rendering against PNGs in HTML.

 <div align="center">
 <video width="398" height="500" controls>